alt-magick/WAV-Editor/README.md

 As well as the time in seconds for each sample.
 <br><br>
-Your csv file should look like this:
+Your csv file should look something like this:

 Sample, Time, Channel1, Channel2